-Stewart II is the next iteration of the original Stewart concept developed in 2015 by Felix Ros at Eindhoven University of Technology.
+Stewart II is the next iteration of the original Stewart concept developed in 2015.
 Stewart II can read user input in two degrees of freedom (DOF), and since it is based on a stewart platform, it is able to output in 6 DOF.
-It uses these output to communicate the intentions of an autonomous vehicle whilst listening to user intentions that are expressed through haptic gestures.
-Both intentions are being communicated through Stewart and make it possible for the user and the car to have a dialogue about what action should be executed.
-Hopefully, this interaction will lead to a mutual relationship between man and machine.
+It uses these outputs to communicate the intentions of an autonomous vehicle whilst listening to user intentions that are expressed through haptic gestures.
+Both intentions are being communicated through Stewart II and make it possible for the user and the car to have a dialogue about what action should be executed.
+Its aim is a mutual relationship between man and machine.

 Stewart II is the result of numerous iterations in both hardware and software.
 By using an iterative design process and reflecting by making.
 The result is a reliable prototype that serves as a research tool for future testing in a car simulator, and potentially an actual autonomous vehicle.

 The prototype possesses three communicative properties: location awareness, intensity and mode awareness.
 By consistent interactions and through the use of virtual fixtures, Stewart II is able to convey expressive haptic feedback and feedforward.
 All of this is made possible through Stewart’s haptic capabilities and without the need of any visual feedback.